Why the UAW is fighting so hard for these 4 key demands in the auto strike

 The companies have countered with an offer for a four-year progression to the top rate.

-Healthcare and pensions are also wrapped into the UAW's fight to eliminate tiers.
-Concessions right before the financial crisis placed new hires in a lower tier for healthcare and pensions, while existing workers kept their benefits, said Kate Bronfenbrenner of Cornell University's School of Industrial and Labor Relations.
+Health care and pensions are also wrapped into the UAW's fight to eliminate tiers.
+Concessions right before the financial crisis placed new hires in a lower tier for health are and pensions, while existing workers kept their benefits, said Kate Bronfenbrenner of Cornell University's School of Industrial and Labor Relations.

 "Companies are doing this despite research that shows two-tier is harmful for the company and workers," Bronfenbrenner says, pointing to the effects of the tiers on worker morale.